sakshi-khangar/SQL-Joins-All-Types/README.md

 ## Tools Used
 - MySQL Workbench

+## Tables Used
+- **Customers** : Stores customer details.
+- **Orders** : Stores order details linked to customers.

+## Files in this Repository
+- 'SQL Joins' -> Contains table creation,sample data, and all join queries.
+- 'README.md' -> Overview about SQL joins and all types.

 ## Outcome
 - Learned all join types in SQL.
 - Practiced with real datasets.